• Skip to primary navigation

 This oil is used to capture the fragrant compounds released by the truffles.

-Over time, these compounds mix into the oil, making a delightful combination of flavors.
+Over time, these compounds mix into the oil, making a nice combination of flavors.

 Black truffle oil follows a similar extraction procedure; however, it uses a different type of truffle known as Tuber melanosporum.